Mason Affair: Background

 At the 1966 party conference a party policy was proposed whereby MPs were required to retire at the next election after turning 70 years old.
 Enthusiasm for the policy was far from unanimous and some elements of the party organisation protested.
-A similar remit had actually been proposed earlier in 1964 but neither Nordmeyer or Kirk bothered to advocate for it and it was rejected by the conference delegates.
+A similar remit had actually been proposed earlier in 1964 but neither Nordmeyer nor Kirk bothered to advocate for it and it was rejected by the conference delegates.